OBBB Act Tax Law Changes: What Advisors Need to Know Now

 What to do

-Tax law change #4.
-Qualified Business Income (QBI) deduction updates (from 2026)
+Tax law change #5: Qualified Business Income (QBI) deduction updates (2026)

 What changed

-The deduction remains up to 20% of qualified business income, plus 20% of qualified real estate investment trust (REIT) dividends and publicly traded partnership income.
-A minimum deduction of $400 applies, adjusted annually for inflation.
+The QBI deduction itself remains the same, looking at up to 20% of qualified business income plus 20% of qualified real estate investment trust (REIT) dividends and publicly traded partnership income.
+The OBBBA introduced a minimum deduction floor of $400, adjusted annually for inflation.

-Beginning in 2026, the phase-out range expands to $75,000 for single filers and $150,000 for married couples filing jointly.
+Beginning in 2026, the phase-out range for married couples filing jointly expands to $150,000 ($75,000 for single filers).
 Income earned through a C corporation or as an employee does not qualify.
 The deduction is available whether clients itemize or take the standard deduction.

 Why it matters